MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMApplicationGroupDeployment.md

 ### -InputObject

 Specify an object for the app group.
+To get this object, use the [Get-CMApplicationGroup](Get-CMApplicationGroup.md) cmdlet.

 ```yaml
 Type: IResultObject